dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 The WHOIS response usually updates within a few minutes.

-If after 24 hours the domain still isn't resolving, make sure the update was successfully confirmed by your current domain registrar and see the other sections in this page.
+If after 24 hours the domain still isn't resolving, make sure the update was successfully confirmed by your current domain registrar, and see the other sections in this page.

 ## Check that the domain is using the DNSimple name servers